Emily97/GenerativeDesign/P.1. Color/P.1.2.3.02 Color Palettes From Rules02/Step 03/README.md

   var parts = [];
 }
 ```
 Seperate each row in parts.
 How many rectangles in each row depends on the tileCountY value plus 1.
+This insures the value of gridY is never a negative value.

 ```js
 for (var i = 0; i < numRect; i++) {